-Length of shoreline is determined from the 1:50,000 NTS data sheets and will be underestimated due to the fact that many wetlands as well as some small constructed water courses (first, second and third order drains) are not captured in the data sheets Area is calculated as the entire area of the sub-watershed (minus area of waterbodies from the 1:50,000 NTS data sheets)
+^{1.
+1.} Length of shoreline is determined from the 1:50,000 NTS data sheets and will be underestimated due the fact that many small wetlands and potholes as well as some small constructed water courses (first, second and third order drains) are not captured in the data sheets

+^{2.} Area is calculated as the entire area of the sub-watershed (minus area of waterbodies from the 1:50,000 NTS data sheets)

-Figure 12.0 Density of shoreline in the La Salle River Watershed Study Area, as determined by the 1:50,000 NTS data sheets
+Figure 11.0 Density of shoreline in the Lake Manitoba Watershed Study Area, as determined by the 1:50,000 NTS data sheets

 Riparian areas play a very important role in reducing the impact of agriculture on surface water quality.
 Riparian areas reduce the amount of contaminants, nutrients, and pathogens reaching surface waters by trapping and filtering sediments and by absorbing excess nutrients.
 The health of a riparian area determines the extent to which the riparian area can perform its functions.
-Riparian health is generally determined by onsite assessment and evaluation, however this was not feasible for this project.
+Riparian health is generally determined by onsite assessment and evaluation; however this was not feasible for this project.
 Instead, land cover in a 50 m buffer around waterbodies and water courses (both permanent and intermittent) within the watershed was analyzed, since these areas will have a greater likelihood of influencing water quality.
 Although this method cannot determine management practices occurring in the riparian areas (ie. livestock use of riparian areas, nutrient and pesticide management practices, etc), percentage of trees and annual crops within the buffered area could give an indication of possible health of riparian areas as well as potential agricultural impacts to water quality.
 Trees are an important part of the riparian area.
 Tree roots help to stabilize banks and hold the soil in place while canopy cover provides protection from rain drops.
 Their sparse presence could be an indication of declining riparian health.
 Another indicator of potential decline in riparian health is the presence of annual crop land in the buffer area.
-Annual crop land can potentially impact water quality by allowing contaminated run-off to enter surface water.
+Annual crop land can potentially impact water quality by allowing contaminated runoff to enter surface water.

-Table 16.0 provides a summary of the 2001 land cover in a 50 m buffer area around all water courses and waterbodies in the La Salle River Watershed Study Area (from the 1:50,000 NTS data sheets).
-Approximately 6% of the study area is located within 50 m of a watercourse or waterbody (including intermittent streams and wetlands).
-In this buffered area, over half was in annual crops while about 11% was treed.
+Table 15.0 provides a summary of the 2000-2 land cover in a 50 m buffer area all around water courses and waterbodies in the Lake Manitoba Watershed Study Area (from the 1:50,000 NTS data sheets).
+Approximately 3% of the study area is located within 50 m of a watercourse or waterbody (including intermittent streams and wetlands).
+In these buffered areas, only a small portion was treed or in annual crops.
+The main landcover was grassland or wetland (72%).

 Potential impacts of crop production to riparian areas may be greater in areas where annual crop land is predominant within a 50 m area from a watercourse or waterbody.
-In most areas of the La Salle River Watershed Study Area, annual crop land occupied over 50% of the buffered areas (refer to Table 16.0).
-Impacts will be slightly reduced due to the fact that 25% of the crop land was prepared using minimum or zero tillage.
-These areas have a significant amount of man-made drains which generally have very small riparian or buffer areas.
+In the Lake Manitoba Watershed Study Area, annual crop is not a major land cover in the 50 m buffer, but does occur to a larger extent in Sub-watersheds #167 and 168.
+In areas where annual crop land does occur, potential impacts to water quality will be reduced slightly due to the fact that 19% of the crop land was prepared using minimum or zero tillage.